tomeshnet/p2p-internet-workshop/module-3/worksheet/2-mesh-your-node-wirelessly.md

 ## Determine your interface

 1. Raspberry pi can prepare interfaces out of order.
-To make sure we do not accidently change the settings on the node running the Access Point wi will confirm the interface names.
+To make sure we do not accidently change the settings on the node running the Access Point we will confirm the interface names.
     **root@example:~#** `iw dev`

    You should see one interfaces with `type: AP`.
 This is your Access Point that use use to conenct to the node wirelessly.